-Bill has directed the Tarbell Awards Show and worked with Brian Stokes Mitchell (Tony Award winner), Susan Egan (Star of Beauty & the Beast and Cabaret), Hugh Panaro (Star of Les Miserables), Laura Bell Bundy (lead role in Legally Blonde and Tony award nominee), Miss Shirley Jones (Oscar winner and Theatre Icon), and Emmy Award winner Musical Director, Mark Watters.
+Bill has directed the Tarbell Awards Show and worked with Brian Stokes Mitchell (Tony Award winner), Susan Egan (Star of Beauty & the Beast and Cabaret), Hugh Panaro (Star of Les Misérables), Laura Bell Bundy (lead role in Legally Blonde and Tony award nominee), Miss Shirley Jones (Oscar winner and Theatre Icon), and Emmy Award winner Musical Director, Mark Watters.
 He is Artistic Director of Summer at the Center.
-S.A.T.C. is an educational based performing arts program that is run at the Segerstrom Center for the Arts, with the partnership of the Center's Education Department, the ACCESS Division of the Orange County Dept. of Education, and Bill's artistic team of Musical Director and Choreographers.
+S.A.T.C. is an educational based performing arts program run at the Segerstrom Center for the Arts, with the partnership of the Center's Education Department, the ACCESS Division of the Orange County Dept. of Education, and Bill's artistic team of musical director and choreographers.
 One of the highlights of his year is directing and writing an original show annually for the Summer Dinner Theatre at Boyne Highlands in Harbor Springs, Michigan.
 The theater is proud to be the 2nd longest running dinner theatre in the U.S.

-Katiina Dull, College President, Vice President of Administration
+Katiina Dull, College President

-MBA, American Public University, in progress BS, Business Administration, cum laude, California State University, Long Beach, 2004.
+MBA, Nonprofit Management, American Public University, thesis pending

+BS, Business Administration, cum laude, California State University, Long Beach, 2004.

-Katiina's 15 years' experience in arts-related business administration and program development has allowed her to carve out a career that combines her passion for the arts with her business skills.
+Katiina's 18 years' experience in arts-related business administration and program development has allowed her to carve out a career that combines her passion for the arts with her business skills.
 Katiina has served as business manager on international music outreach tours with The Young Americans in addition to serving as the Business and Operations Manager for the company for eight years before becoming the VP Administration and Academics.
-As the VP Administration and Academics Katiina was charged with planning, developing implementing the College program from the beginning.
+As the VP Administration and Academics

+Katiina was charged with planning, developing and implementing the College program from the beginning.